De-Bola/cbs/README.md

 ## Endpoints Overview

-1. To see the documentation use the following link when app is running:
+1. To see the documentation use the following link when the app is running:

    [http://localhost:8080/swagger-ui/index.html](http://localhost:15672/#/queues)

-2. To see the async notifications/messages use the following link when app is running:
+3. To see the async notifications/messages use the following link when the app is running:
    [http://localhost:15672/#/queues](http://localhost:15672/#/queues)

    Here are the login details if you are asked for it: